ahmedelshamy4/ahmedelshamy4/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently working as a Flutter Developer
-- 🌱 I’m learning advanced architecture and performance optimization
+- I am a  Flutter Developer with over 3 years of experience creating scalable, user-focused mobile applications across fintech, e-commerce, and other industries.
+My expertise lies in delivering innovative solutions that meet user needs while maintaining high performance and security.

+🔭 Currently working on Baianat, building innovative mobile solutions.
-- 💬 Ask me about mobile development, clean architecture, or state management
+💬 Ask me about Flutter, Dart, OOP, SOLID, and Design Patterns.
-- 📫 How to reach me: ahmedelshamy173@gmail.com
+👨‍💻 Check out all my projects on GitHub.
+📫 Reach me at ahmedelshamy173@gmail.com.

 ---